 Transformations Between Conventional and Mixed-Mode Matrices for a Pair of Ports

-For the discussion below, the pair of single-ended ports is assumed to have a common reference and to be normalized to the same impedance value r0.
-In its mixed-mode representation, the reference impedance for the differential and common mode components is assumed to be 2r0 and r0/2 respectively.
+For the discussion below, the pair of single-ended ports is assumed to have a common reference and to be normalized to the same reference resistance value r0.
+In its mixed-mode representation, the reference resistance for the differential and common mode components is assumed to be 2r0 and r0/2 respectively.

 Shown below are the relationships between the vectors and matrices for a port pair, participating in standard-to mixed-mode transformation.